elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 5
 ```

+> Note: if you are running on Windows, there is a chance your terminal does not use UTF-8 by default.
+You can change the encoding of your current session by running `chcp 65001` before entering iex.

 UTF-8 requires one byte to represent the code points `h`, `e` and `o`, but two bytes to represent `ł`.
 In Elixir, you can get a code point's value by using `?`:

 ```iex